harvester/docs/docs/advanced/storageclass.md

 :::

 You must first manually install your CSI driver.
-Then create a new StorageClass and edit the `csi-driver-config` setting
+Then create a new StorageClass and edit the `csi-driver-config` setting.

 ### Header Section

-**Name**: Name of the StorageClass
+- **Name**: Name of the StorageClass
-**Description** (optional): Description of the StorageClass.
+- **Description** (optional): Description of the StorageClass.
-**Provisioner**: Select a provisioner.
+- **Provisioner**: Select a provisioner.

 ### Parameters

-Edit the `csi-driver-config` setting to add the provider for the newly added CSI driver.
+Edit the `csi-driver-config` setting to add the provisioner for the newly added CSI driver.

 ## Appendix - Use Case

 ### HDD Scenario